lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 this is a personal matter that is ultimately left to the judgment and prayerful consideration of a lawfully married man and woman.

+For information about the sealing of children who are conceived by artificial insemination or in vitro fertilization, see 38.4.2.6.

-See also “Adoption” (Gospel Topics, topics.ChurchofJesusChrist.org).
+See also “Adoption” (Topics and Questions, topics.ChurchofJesusChrist.org).

 38.6.10